-The Nova Scotia Institute of Agrologists has provided a scholarship of \$1,000 for a resident of Nova Scotia entering one of the degree programs at the Nova Scotia Agricultural College.
-In awarding this scholarship, the selection committee will take into consideration academic standing, participation in school and community activities, and financial need.
-Applicants should write the Registrar, Nova Scotia Institute of Agrologists, NSAC, Truro, Nova Scotia B2N 5E3, for an application form.
-The completed application and a Grade XII certificate should be received at the Registrar's Office not later than July 1.
+The Nova Scotia Institute of Agrologists provides a scholarship of \$1,000 for a resident of Nova Scotia entering one of the degree programs at the Nova Scotia Agricultural College.
+In awarding the scholarship, the selection committee will take into consideration academic standing, participation in school and community activities, degree of interest in agrology and pursuing a career in the agri-food industry and financial need.
+Three to five applicants from the total list of applicants will be selected for an interview to be conducted during the first week of classes in September.
+Applications are available by writing the Secretary, Nova Scotia Institute of Agrologists, P.O.
+Box 550, Truro, Nova Scotia B2N 5E3.
+Applications and transcript marks should be received by August 1.